Dedicated to doing good

 Food waste

-If you know Greggs, you know we really love food - and that’s why we send none of it to landfill.
-By 2025, we’re also committed to 25% less food surplus than in 2018.
+If you know Greggs, you know we really love food - and that’s why we don’t send it to landfill.

 Our famous bakes and Sausage Rolls are all freshly baked, while our selection of sandwiches are prepared daily in shop to make sure your breakfast, lunch or dinner is packed full of fresh flavour and fun.
 Because much of our tasty menu is fresh, a lot goes on behind the scenes to prevent surplus.
 We have brilliant shop teams who manage stock levels, while a forecasting system that helps us plan so we know what our customers will want so we don’t over order.